This QuickStart introduces you to Sigma Secure embedding and demonstrates how to leverage it, to embed Sigma content in a external website.

 1: Navigate to Administration > Developer Access:

 2: Click Create New, located in the page's top right corner.
-This will open the Create Client Credentials modal.
+This will open the Create client credentials modal.

-3: Under Access Credential Type? select Embedding.
+3: Under Select privileges select Embedding.

 4: Enter a Name and Description as you see fit.